kallenosf/minimal-debugger/README.md

 make clean
 ```
 ## Usage
-To start debugging with mdb, specify the binary you want to debug when launching the program.
+To start debugging with `mdb`, specify the binary you want to debug when launching the program.
 For example:
 ```sh
 ./mdb binaries/debug-me
 ```